logo

 The Balsam Centre is on the same side road as the Memorial Hall and Berry's bus stop, further along the road around the corner.
 The venue is the contemporary building on the next bend with "The Balsam Centre" on the front, (free parking in the car park) or if on foot, take the alleyway next to the Wincanton Cobblers and walk straight through the car park.

-To find out when the next repair cafe is on, see the list of dates below or head over to our News Page to see the current poster of what repairs are being offered at the next event.
+To find out when the next repair cafe is on, see the list of dates below or head over to our News Page or our One Planet Wincanton Facebook Page to see the current poster of what repairs are being offered at the next event.

 REPAIR CAFÉ DATES 2024 :

-The Repair Cafe is held at the Balsam Centre on the 4th Saturday of each month - (except in August when it will be on the 5th Saturday) 10am - 1.00pm with the last repairs being accpeted at 12.30.
+The Repair Cafe is held at the Balsam Centre usually on the 4th Saturday of each month 10am - 1.00pm with the last repairs being accepted at 12.30.
 Dates for the coming year are:

 27th January 2024